holycrap872/ucls-ml-ai/CourseMaterial/02_intro_to_data_sci/03_plotting_classics/lesson_plan_1.md

     - Randomness
     - Data quality
     - Parsing text
-- Data and AI
-    - Google Books
-    - Crawlers siphoning up all the data
-    - Data is the new oil
-- Text analysis
-    - Code normalization
-    - Newline character
-    - Helper functions
+- Setup
+    - This worksheet will be analyzing books
+    - Trying to "extract knowledge" from them
-- Coding as a data-analyst
+- Coding as a data-scientist
     - Answer question via print
     - Move onto next question
     - Show an example of:
         - creating a helper function to read in a the text of a book
         - creating a function to answer questions about the book
         - commenting out stuff as get answer
+- Show/discuss basic program template
+    - See `data_sci_template.py`
+    - Go through some sample questions from worksheet and answer them
+        - First character
+        - Last character
+    - How to use helper functions
+        - Code normalization
 - Today going to do an individual project
     - On Schoology
     - Emphasize mostly a review